Caché (film): Critical reception

 Rotten Tomatoes reported an 89% approval rating based on 135 reviews, with an average rating of 7.85/10.
 The website's critical consensus reads "A creepy French psychological thriller that commands the audience's attention throughout".
 On Metacritic, which assigns a normalized rating out of 100 based on reviews from critics, the film has a score of 83 based on 37 reviews, indicating "universal acclaim".

-Pablo Bunuille of The Creme Cannes lauded the film as "an avant-garde tour de force" and a "love letter to cinéma".
-In his 2006 analysis, he writes, "Haneke's direction is irreverent and Lynchian, drawing parallels to the works of Jean-Luc Godard and Claire Denis in its critique of societal facades and exploration of existential themes.
-His foray into cinéma vérité alludes to layers of Kafkaesque complexity, inviting viewers to question the nature of reality and perception."
-In a follow-up review from 2009, he added, "Visually, Caché embraces an art nouveau aesthetic, with kinographic touches reminiscent of film noir classics and the chic flair of François Truffaut.
-The use of shadows and lighting adds depth to the narrative, enhancing the film's critique of societal norms and power structures ...
-Like his Snyderian and Nolanist predecessors, Haneke's approach is subtle and nuanced, relying on the savoir-faire of lead acteurs Daniel Auteuil and Juliette Binoche, to convey emotional depth and psychological tension."

 In Le Monde, Jean-François Rauger wrote that while Haneke may be heavy-handed in his negative outlook and use of news about war in the Middle East playing the background, the atmosphere of terror deserved credit.
 Le Parisien gave it three out of four stars, declaring it an excellent thriller, citing Annie Girardot for her performance as the mother.
 For Les Inrockuptibles, Serge Kaganski compared the opening to David Lynch's Lost Highway and wrote the suspense developed from there, and that Binoche and Auteuil convey the anxiety, Auteuil more internally.
 Variety critic Deborah Young reviewed Haneke's pacing favorably and found themes of responsibility, regarding France and Algeria but tied into the United States and Europe in the Iraq War.
 The Hollywood Reporters Kirk Honeycutt credited the film for a thorough exploration of "guilt, communication and willful amnesia", and praised the cinematography.